 The PAS is an independent registered charity which offers free legal advice and support to prisoners in England and Wales.
-They do this through their telephone advice line, letters clinic, and legal outreach sessions, regularly pursuing prisoners’’ complaints about their treatment in prison via legal routes.
+It does this through its phone advice line, letters clinic, and legal outreach sessions, regularly pursuing prisoners’’ complaints about their treatment in prison via legal routes.

 Volunteers are treated as full members of the team and play a crucial role in campaigns, litigation, research and advocacy projects.
-Volunteers apply through CVs and cover letters, are taken on a three month rolling basis, and are expected to commit at least three days a week to the role (though this is flexible).
-Such positions are notoriously competitive but well worth it.
-PI operates in a fast-developing area of law that has a general dearth of oversight and transparency.
-You would be right at the coalface of legal developments in this sphere.
+Volunteers are taken on a three-month rolling basis, and are expected to commit at least three days a week to the role (though this is flexible).

 Reprieve is an organisation committed to defending human rights, providing free legal and investigative support to people facing execution, rendition, torture, extra-judicial imprisonment and extra-judicial killing.
 Founded by the prominent human rights lawyer Clive Stafford Smith, they fight for their clients’ cases in courts around the world, currently working on behalf of over 100 people facing the death penalty in 17 countries.